 Memorable Manitobans: Louis “David” Riel (1844-1885)

-Louis Riel was born at St. Boniface in the Red River Settlement on 22 October 1844, the eldest of eleven children of Louis Riel, Sr. and Julie Lagimodière.
-At the age of seven he was sent to the school conducted by the Grey Nuns in St. Boniface, and in 1854 to the school operated by the Christian Brothers.
+Born at St. Boniface in the Red River Settlement on 22 October 1844, eldest of eleven children of Louis Riel, Sr. and Julie Lagimodière (1822-1906), at the age of seven he was sent to the school conducted by the Grey Nuns in St. Boniface, and in 1854 to the school operated by the Christian Brothers.
 In 1858 he was selected by Bishop Taché to be educated in Eastern Canada.
 He attended the College of Montreal until 1865 when he withdrew, possibly because of romantic problems.
 He left Montreal and worked in several American cities before returning to the Red River Settlement in 1868.

 He soon became embroiled in the prospective Canadian annexation of the settlement, gradually coming to lead Métis hostility to the transfer.
 At the beginning he sheltered behind the titular leadership of John Bruce, listening carefully to the advice of Joseph-Noel Ritchot, but gradually he asserted his own voice.
 He became first the secretary and later the president of the National Committee of the Métis.
 Under his leadership a “provisional government” was formed.
 A convention was held which drew up a “List of Rights” as the basis on which the Settlement would enter Confederation.
 Most of these “rights” were incorporated in the Manitoba Bill which received Royal Assent on 12 May 1870.
 For his efforts toward this achievement Riel has sometimes been called “the founder of the Province of Manitoba.”